UQ-UQx/Simple_Video_Uploader/README.md

-# ReactJS App with PHP API

-This is a simple ReactJS hello world app with a PHP API.
+# Simple Video Uploader LTI

+This tool was created for LDGM capstone, allows learners to upload videos.

+The tool provides a way to provide a deadline, file types, and size limit of uploads.

 ## Get Started